brimdata/brimcap/docs/Custom-Brimcap-Config.md

 [Brimcap YAML configuration](https://github.com/brimdata/brimcap/blob/main/examples/zeek-suricata.yml)
 and accompanying wrapper scripts for [Zeek](https://github.com/brimdata/brimcap/blob/main/examples/zeek-wrapper.sh) and [Suricata](https://github.com/brimdata/brimcap/blob/main/examples/suricata-wrapper.sh) are available in the Brimcap repo.
-If Brim is currently running and the wrapper scripts are copied to `/usr/local/bin`, the configuration can be tested outside the app to import a `sample.pcap` like so:
+If Zui is currently running and the wrapper scripts are copied to `/usr/local/bin`, the configuration can be tested outside the app to import a `sample.pcap` like so:

 ```
-$ export PATH="/opt/Brim/resources/app.asar.unpacked/zdeps:$PATH"
+$ export PATH="/opt/Zui/resources/app.asar.unpacked/zdeps:$PATH"
 $ zed create testpool
 $ zed use testpool
 $ brimcap analyze -config zeek-suricata.yml sample.pcap | zed load -
-$ brimcap index -root "$HOME/.config/Brim/data/brimcap-root" -r sample.pcap
+$ brimcap index -root "$HOME/.config/Zui/data/brimcap-root" -r sample.pcap
 ```

 > **Note**: The `zdeps` directory that contains the `zed` and `brimcap`
 > binaries varies per platform.
-See the Brim [Filesystem Paths](https://github.com/brimdata/brim/wiki/Filesystem-Paths#application-binaries-v0250)
+See the Zui [Filesystem Paths](https://zui.brimdata.io/docs/support/Filesystem-Paths)
 > article for details.

-If successful, the new pool will appear in Brim, allowing you to browse the logs and open flows from the pcap via the **Packets** button.
+If successful, the new pool will appear in Zui, allowing you to browse the logs and open flows from the pcap via the **Packets** button.

 ![NetFlow Pool](media/Custom-Zeek-Suricata-Pool.png)